Mary Daly: Works

 Daly created her own theological anthropology based around the context of what it means to be a woman.
 She created a thought-praxis that separates the world into the world of false images that create oppression and the world of communion in true being.
 She labeled these two areas foreground and Background respectively.
 Daly considered the foreground the realm of patriarchy and the Background the realm of Woman.
 She argued that the Background is under and behind the surface of the false reality of the foreground.
 The foreground, for Daly, was a distortion of true being, the paternalistic society in which she said most people live.
 It has no real energy, but drains the "life energy" of women residing in the Background.
 In her view, the foreground creates a world of poisons that contaminate natural life.
 She called the male-centered world of the foreground necrophilic, hating all living things.
 In contrast, she conceived of the Background as a place where all living things connect.

 Daly linked "female energy" or her term gyn/ecology to the essential life-creating condition of the female spirit/body.

 According to Lucy Sargisson, "Daly seeks in Gyn/Ecology (1987) a true, wild, Woman's self, which she perceives to be dormant in women, temporarily pacified by patriarchal systems of domination."

-Audre Lorde expressed concern over Gyn/Ecology, citing homogenizing tendencies, and a refusal to acknowledge the "herstory and myth" of women of color.
+Audre Lorde expressed concern over Gyn/Ecology in an open letter, citing homogenizing tendencies, and a refusal to acknowledge the "herstory and myth" of women of color.
 The letter, and Daly's apparent decision not to publicly respond, greatly affected the reception of Daly's work among other feminist theorists, and has been described as a "paradigmatic example of challenges to white feminist theory by feminists of color in the 1980s."

 Daly's reply letter to Lorde, dated four and a half months later, was found in 2003 in Lorde's files after she died.
 Daly's reply was followed in a week by a meeting with Lorde at which Daly said, among other things, that Gyn/Ecology was not a compendium of goddesses but limited to "those goddess myths and symbols that were direct sources of Christian myth," but whether this was accepted by Lorde was unknown at the time.